vocalpy/bfsongrepo/docs/index.md

 Any file associated with one of the four birds is prefixed with that bird's ID:
 "bl26lb16", "gr41rd51", "gy6or6", "or60yw70".
-Song was recorded from birds as baseline recordings for behavioral experiments (not included in this dataset).
+Song was recorded from birds as baseline recordings (for behavioral experiments (that are not included in this dataset).
 Birds were isolated in sound-attenuating chambers and maintained on a 14 h:10 h light/dark cycle, with lights on from 7 A.M. to 9 P.M.